 When I was little, there were a number of rental homes near where I lived.
 They always seemed rundown with old junk cars in the front yard, cats having multiple sets of half-wild kittens, and broken and battered toys scattered around the yard.

-My mom told us that people who rented houses often weren't vested or didn't care about maintaining them as much as people who owned them because they had not worked hard to get the property and planned to move-on elsewhere, so didn't really care if they trashed the place and left it for someone else to clean and repair after they were gone.
+My mom told us that people who rented houses often weren't vested or didn't care about maintaining them as much as people who owned them because they had not worked hard to get the property and planned to move on elsewhere, so they didn't really care if they trashed the place and left it for someone else to clean and repair after they were gone.
 While I think my mom might have been a little prejudiced, she did have a point.

 How to Be a Respectful Employee in an Office

 1. Be Careful and Courteous With the Printer/Copier

 - Do not leave any paper on the copier with the top closed so that people have to remove your paper before they can copy their own.

 - Do not leave the top open (dust and debris can get in and damage the mirrors).

 - Do not white-out something and then try to copy the paper without letting the white-out dry.

 - Do not run crinkled or stapled copies through the machine.
 The results of that should be obvious before you even try it.